lg17057/scholarship/templates/info.md

 made it so that date 1 < date 2 message wouldnt show when date 1 is not selected

 slide in animation for date 2 working, slide out not

+``
+intital download working
+date selection not working
+need to make it if nothing selected cant submit make it so if they select an id they have to select a type

+testing diffferent download types

+just ipads works
+ipad and ipad id works
+just one date works
+from date to date works
+exclude unconfirmed works
+exclude unreturned works
+exclude overdues works

+rental log download data working now fixed date issues because date inputs had no name set so was null fixed date format not using strptime, using an extraction of each year, month and date value, and then putting it back into the query as formatted